bhavesh-1712/java_450/README.md

 <p>30.
 Chocolate distribution problem</p>
 <p>31.
 Smallest subarray with sum greater than a given value</p>
 <p>32.
 Three way partitioning of an array around a given value</p>
+<p>33.
+Minimum swaps required bring elements less than or equal to K together</p>
+<p>34.
+Minimum number of operations required to make an array palindrome</p>